-You must learn how to control it.
-Otherwise, you’ll always wonder why no matter what you do, you can’t achieve what you desire.
-You’ll make progress but end up where you started.
+So, to get back in the driver’s seat of your life, you’ve got to learn how to control it.
+Otherwise, you’ll always wonder why you can’t achieve what you desire.
+No matter how hard you work, you’ll end up where you started.

 For the most part, you’re not in charge of your behavior; your subconscious is running the show.

 Even though it’s not easy to be aware of your subconscious, you couldn’t survive without it.
 It plays a critical role in your life, without it, you’d always have to focus on breathing and pumping your heart.
 So, if you decided to take a nap, you’d die soon after falling asleep because you wouldn’t be running your vital organs.